-Transferring Data from Excel to PIM Systems: Best Practices
+Moving Data from Excel to PIM systems: Best Practices

-Transferring Data from Excel to PIM Systems: Best Practices
+Moving Data from Excel to PIM systems: Best Practices

 Migrating data from Excel to a Product Information Management (PIM) system allows companies to optimize product data handling and improve operational efficiency.
 This process typically involves transferring large collections of product information—including descriptions, prices, images, and specifications—into a centralized, accessible, and feature-rich system.
 Below, we explore the practical elements of this migration, including preparation, technologies, and execution.